Dovetailed Technologies Solutions Support Contact Us

-Running the Co:Z Launcher and/or the Co:Z SFTP client requires that the z/OS ssh client can authenticate with the Target System ssh server.
+Running the Co:Z SFTP client and/or the Co:Z Launcher requires that the z/OS ssh client can authenticate with the Target System ssh server.
 Several authentication choices are available from z/OS; site policies will usually dictate which is best.

-One of the following authentication mechanisms should be performed on z/OS from each userid that will be used to execute the Co:Z Batch jobs.
+One of the following authentication mechanisms should be performed on z/OS from each userid that will be used to execute the Co:Z SFTP or Co:Z Launcher jobs.

-This is the simplist form of OpenSSH client authentication and requires no additional setup.
-It can only be used from a terminal connected shell where the user can supply the Target System password.
+This is the simplest form of OpenSSH client authentication and requires no additional setup.
+It can only be used from a terminal (Unix TTY) connected shell where the user can supply the target system password.
 Due to this requirement, it is not suitable for z/OS batch programs and is therefore not an option for running the Co:Z Launcher or batch Co:Z SFTP.
-It is suitable for shell invocations of Co:Z SFTP cozsftp.
+It is suitable for interactive shell invocations of Co:Z SFTP.

 Note: Proceed with caution if you have more than one userid mapped to the same uid number (an unfortunately common occurrence on z/OS USS).
 The default key storage home directory is hard to predict.